Applicants are often surprised when they receive an offer before they visit us. We make a virtue of giving a standard offer because

 Your UCAS application goes to the University's Student Admissions Office, where it is first considered.
 (Applications with unusual combinations of subjects are also sent to the Department of Mathematics for further consideration.)
 If there are no problems (such as not being predicted A in Mathematics and Further Mathematics) the Admissions Office then send you a formal offer in a letter from the Head of Admissions and relay this to UCAS.
 As the University gives equal consideration to all applications received by UCAS by the 15 January deadline, it may be some time before a decision can be made on your application, so please do not worry if you applied before December and don't receive an offer until February.

 The General Entrance Requirement All candidates must also satisfy the University's General Entrance requirement.
-This means some breadth in your studies (at least five different subjects to some level) and English (GCSE grade C or see the University pages here for alternatives).
+This means some breadth in your studies (at least five different subjects to GCSE or A-level) and English (GCSE grade C or see the University pages here for alternatives).

 Taking a Gap Year We are well disposed towards applicants who wish to take a year out between school and university.
 Our experience is that students often benefit from the social maturity and broader perspectives a gap year can bring.
 But they also run the risk of losing touch with mathematics.
 We strongly advise gap-year students to prepare seriously for university by working on past papers (preferably STEP and AEA) AT LEAST ONCE A WEEK during the final three months of their year out.
 In any case, if you achieve your admissions offer, we are happy to reserve your place for the following year.